dev-cristianobarbosa/ExeUpdate/README.md

 Create the shortcut on the desktop [application] .EXU we will always start the application with this shortcut.

-see the video showing how to configure it. https://www.youtube.com/watch?v=8L5gBPS0gRc
+Video 1 (OLD) see the video showing how to configure it. https://www.youtube.com/watch?v=8L5gBPS0gRc Video 2 (now)- see the video showing how to configure it. https://youtu.be/g3NYyRJpOdg

-download the examples

 Portugues